 That’s why everyone depicted in this series is someone I know very closely.
 These are my friends, my loved ones, and people who have made a difference in my life.

-The Daylight series has been exhibited at GAZE Modern, Art Center Sarasota, The Ringling Underground at The Ringling Museum, and various pop-up locations around Sarasota and Saint Petersburg.
+The Daylight series has been exhibited at Ringling College, GAZE Modern, Art Center Sarasota, Ringling Underground at The John and Mable Ringling Museum of Art, and various pop-up locations in Sarasota and Saint Petersburg.